r-k-b/tulars/breakdown.md

 - [ ] Have many agents interacting in interesting ways, with individual utility functions.
+  - [ ] Allow live display and control over utility functions.
+    - [ ] Represent Considerations and Actions
+      - [ ] add these to the model
+      - [ ] show them to the user
   - [ ] Give agents things/places/events to seek out
     - [x] Allow agents to move
     - [ ] Allow agents to derive utility from...